May 21, 2020 • 3 mins

 Cash savings is one of the foundational elements of your financial wellness.
 In fact, your emergency savings fund is the most important factor in your financial wellness — more than any other financial measurement, including your retirement savings and investments.
 If you are struggling with bill payments or feel crushed by debt, work with your providers to come up with a plan that does not place you in a vulnerable cash position.

 If you are behind on bills, you may feel overwhelmed and stressed to the point where you may avoid calls from bill collectors.
 However, avoiding the situation will only make things worse.
 Your service providers want to work with you.
 Reach out and communicate with them.
 Together, you and they will be able to create a win-win solution.
-Patelco can help too — even if we’re not your lender, we’re here to offer advice.
-Visit patelco.org/FinancialJourney to set up up a confidential one-on-one call with one of our Certified Financial Specialists.
+Patelco can help too — even if we’re not your lender, we’re here to offer advice: set up a confidential one-on-one call to talk with a Certified Financial Specialist.

 Read this article to find out how to form good spending habits so you can stay on budget and reach your financial goals.

 Get tips on how to handle a drop in income now and how to plan for the future, including potential pitfalls of borrowing money.